adamjq/adamjq/README.md

 - 🇦🇺 I'm living in Melbourne, Australia.
 - 🔭 I'm working as a Software Engineer at [99designs](https://99designs.com.au/).
-- ☁️ I'm interested in Distributed Systems and Serverless cloud computing
+- ☁️ I'm interested in Open Source, Distributed Systems and Serverless Computing
 - 🧰 Coding daily using Go, Typsecript, React and AWS
 - 🚀 Currently learning GCP and Rust